Inhalt - Entschädigungsbericht (nur in Englisch)

 Remuneration of the Group Executive Board

-The Board of Directors may define each year a portion of the basic salary which shall be paid in Autoneum shares.
+The Board of Directors may define an additional portion of the basic salary which shall be paid in Autoneum shares.
 The number of shares is calculated considering the average trading price of the first ten trading days of the respective year.
 The granted shares are delivered in December of the respective year and blocked for three years.

 The long-term incentive plan (LTI) allows the Board of Directors to allocate part of the Group’s net profit to the beneficiaries defined in advance.
-Beneficiaries are the upper management of the Group, including the Group Executive Board.
-An allocation is only granted if Group net profit is positive and exceeds a defined threshold.
+Beneficiaries are the upper management of the Group, including the Group Executive Board.3 An allocation is only granted if Group net profit is positive and exceeds a defined threshold.
 The total amount of Group net profit dedicated to the LTI is converted into Autoneum shares and the shares are allocated to the beneficiaries at fixed percentage rates, corresponding to the internal function levels.
-The shares become property of the beneficiaries after a vesting period of three years, if the beneficiaries are then still employed by an Autoneum company.
-Due to the three-year vesting period, the value of the LTI is in strong correlation to the Autoneum share price performance.
+The shares become property of the beneficiaries after a vesting period of 35 months, if the beneficiaries are then still employed by an Autoneum company.
+Due to the 35 month vesting period, the value of the LTI is in strong correlation to the Autoneum share price performance.
 Immediate vesting occurs in case of death or retirement of a beneficiary.
 In case of employment termination, shares not yet vested lapse without compensation.
 Exceptions are possible at the discretion of the COC.
-For the year 2015, 1% of Group net profit has been allocated (2014: 1%).
+For the year 2016, 1% of Group net profit has been allocated (2015: 1%).